marky116x/Intership-Surfboard-coreillustrio/Day-25.md

 - **Angular Forms:** Worked with `ReactiveFormsModule` for form validation and data binding.

 - **Routing in Angular:** Configured routes to manage user navigation dynamically.
-T
 - here are two ways:

    1.Put the route in HTML using routerLink.